hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To make you think they're really national.
 >
 > Bel.
-Whatever's popular is thread-bare worn,
+Whatever is popular is thread-bare worn,
 >
 > Aye, turned and twisted, and to atoms torn;
 >